SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## EvilHacker
 ### Team Impostor
-Impostor to see Admin anytime<br>.
+Impostor to see Admin anytime.<br>
-When looking at the admins, they cannot move and do not accumulate any kill cool time<br>.
-Possible to make side kick mad mate in settings<br>.
+When looking at the admins, they cannot move and do not accumulate any kill cool time.<br> Possible to make side kick mad mate in settings.<br>
 ### Game Settings
 | Name | Description
 |----------|:-------------:|